jaxriemer/Learning-Projects/Project 1/README.md

 https://www.reddit.com/r/arduino/comments/tv7dpw/warning_elegoo_dht11_wiring/

-I looked at a couple videos on YouTube.
+I looked at a couple of videos on YouTube.
 There seems to be conflicting information, but I am going to make my best guess and hope it works out.

 Also, I had to switch to an Arduino Mega (clone) because I do not have the right cable.
 In any case, the principles here are the same.